 For undecided voters, it became increasingly clear she was a puppet.
 Pull her string, and she’d deliver the party lines and nothing else.
 After Tina Fey effectively voiced everyone’s real concerns that she’s supremely unqualified, I figured she would ultimately fade into obscurity.
 The fact the GOP has embraced this imbecile says more about the party than about this ambitious joke of a candidate.

 What’s even more striking is Obama nor his supremely qualified VP pick Joe Biden ever attacked Palin directly.
 They never had to, she self-destructed all on her own.
 If she becomes the standard bearer of the Republican party in four years, and I sincerely doubt she will, the real attacks on her will begin, and I expect her down-home folksy charm will fade.
 It probably won’t matter.
 I have a feeling she will be the scapegoat for the Republicans on Wednesday.

 McCain, choosing her without really knowing much about her, killed his campaign.
 She is proudly ignorant, much like George Bush, and she simply destroyed McCain’s credibility as an experienced leader who makes good decisions.

 I was for Obama even before he announced his candidacy.
 In 2000, I would have been pleased if McCain won.
-Sadly, that brand of McCain is gone and I’m left with a cranky old man and his beauty queen dumb blonde by his side.
-My vote is not only one for progressive, forward thinking, but against the wrong-headed, war-mongering, politically motivated and opportunistic Republican party.
+Sadly, that brand of McCain is gone, and I’m left with a cranky old man and his beauty queen dumb blonde by his side.
+My vote is not only one for progressive, forward-thinking but against the wrong-headed, war-mongering, politically motivated, and the opportunistic Republican party.